 Zimbabwe has a diverse climate making it suitable for flower, fruit and vegetable production.
 These favorable climatic conditions attracted significant levels of foreign investment in the early 1990s and by 2000, horticultural production was thriving in the country, contributing 4% of GDP.
 The land reform program (2000), among other factors, reduced this growth momentum and since then, horticultural production has gone down significantly.
-Zimbabwe’s horticultural industry has been on a rebound since 2010, driven mainly by vegetables and flowers.
-The Women@Work Campaign in Zimbabwe will focus on green beans, flowers and snow peas.

 The horticulture industry is labor intensive, particularly for grading, bunching and packing.
 It is at these stages that female labor is more preferred than male.
 The Labor Relations Act provides for general and specific regulations to female employees with regards to maternity leave, sick leave, weekly rest, public holidays, sexual harassment, wages, minimum wages, breastfeeding, working conditions, and workers representation.
 Although legal provisions are in place, sexual abuse for example is difficult to detect because most women fear victimization and loss of work and accommodation and therefore do not report the cases.

 Zimbabwe is signatory to key women’s rights and gender equality instruments including most ILO conventions on workers’ rights.
 The Zimbabwe policy framework is gender sensitive.
 The 2013 Constitution In particular has provisions for gender equality.
 National institutions have been created whose mandates are to promote gender equity.
 Such institutions include the: Gender Commission; the Ministry of Women Affairs; Gender and Community Development and the Parliamentary Committee on Gender.